mdeguzis/SteamOS-Tools/docs/Web-Apps-readme.md

 **Controls**
 ===
-This assumes you have enabled mouse control for the web app in question.
+This assumes you have enabled mouse control for the web app in question for supported gamepads listed during the script.

+####Gamepad
 * Left Joystick (Up/Down/Left/Right) - Move mouse cursor
 * Right Joystick (Up/Down/Left/Right) - Scroll wheel
 * A/LB - Mouse left button